Sex in space: Gravity and microgravity

 The primary issue to be considered in off-Earth reproduction is the lack of gravitational acceleration.
 Life on Earth, and thus the reproductive and ontogenetic processes of all life, evolved under the constant influence of the Earth's 1g gravitational field.
 It is important to study how space environment affects critical phases of mammalian reproduction and development, as well as the events surrounding fertilization, embryogenesis, pregnancy, birth, postnatal maturation, and parental care.

 Studies conducted on rats revealed that, although the fetus developed properly once exposed to normal gravity, rats raised in microgravity lacked the ability to right themselves.
 Another study examined mouse embryo fertilization in microgravity.
 Although this resulted in healthy mice, once implanted at normal gravity, the fertilization rate was lower for the embryos fertilized in microgravity.
 As of 2006, no mice or rats had developed while in microgravity throughout the entire life cycle.

 In 2006, American novelist Vanna Bonta invented the 2suit, a garment designed to facilitate sex in weightless environments such as outer space, or on planets with low gravity.
 The 2suit was made of a lightweight fabric, with a Velcro-lined exterior, which would enable two people to securely embrace.
 However, Bonta stressed that the 2suit was versatile, and was not intended for the sole purpose of sex.
 Functionality testing was conducted in 2008 by Bonta aboard G-Force One, a low gravity simulator.
 It took eight attempts for the two test participants (Bonta and her husband) to embrace one another.
 According to science author Mark Thompson, the 2suit was cumbersome but moderately successful, and it is not clear whether or not it will have practical value for future space travelers.
 The 2suit has been covered in the TV series The Universe as well as a 2008 History Channel television documentary.
 It has also been discussed by online writers.

 History of attempts

-NASA has stated that it knows of no intercourse in space.
+NASA has stated that it knows of no one who has had intercourse in space.